RootStudio/Base-PHP-Helpers/README.md

 # BaseLayout-PHP-Helpers

-PHP Helper functions for building sites using BaseLayout 5
+PHP Helper functions for building sites using Base 5.

 ## Installation